 FINSIA, as a professional association and provider of membership & education services to the financial services industry, collects, holds, uses and discloses personal information to carry out its activities.
 We are committed to protecting the privacy of the personal information we collect and receive.

-FINSIA has strategic partnerships, including with overseas professional institutes and with providers of training and related services.
+FINSIA has strategic partnerships, including with overseas professional institutes and with providers of training digital certification and related services.

 Collection of Personal Information

-- Contact details (for example, postal address, e-mail address, telephone number(s), facsimile number)
+- Contact details (for example, postal address, e-mail address, telephone number(s), facsimile number).
+For certain student cohorts we may also hold employee numbers.

-- Financial information (bank and credit account details) – for membership payment and enrolment purposes
+- Financial information (bank and credit account details) – for membership payment and enrolment purposes.
+Partial details are held via a third-party payment gateway.

-- Information relating to complaints received and any disciplinary investigations or other action; and
+- Information relating to complaints received and any disciplinary investigations or other action.

 - Criminal record information.

-FINSIA generally collects personal information directly from you and, in particular, from paper and electronic registration forms that you or your employer complete and provide to us.
+FINSIA generally collects personal information directly from you and, in particular, from paper and electronic forms that you or your employer complete and provide to us.
+We may also collect your personal information in other ways including (but not limited to) by way of email, telephone, video calls, conversations between you and us or our representatives, contracting with us, or via our website.

 Social networking services